 Let us know, and we will assist you with setting up an appointment.

 A root canal procedure is slightly invasive and requires numbing or sedation to achieve.

-The pulp gets removed through a tiny hole (called the canal) drilled through the tooth enamel.
-Once the pulp is removed, the canal gets cleaned and filled in order to avoid the possibility of future infections.
+We first start by cleaning the entire root and area.
+Then, the pulp gets removed through a tiny hole called the canal, drilled through the tooth enamel.
+Once the pulp is removed, the canal gets cleaned before filling it.

 The tooth is filled and sealed to prevent any bacteria from entering the canals and avoid further infection.
 We will then add a crown or filling to top the tooth so it can function and look like your natural teeth.